Wondering if having braces hurts? Our Ottawa dentists tell you how to avoid pain during and after having braces.

 Take over-the-counter pain medication

-After your braces are removed for good, it’s not unusual to feel some soreness on your teeth or in your mouth.
-Some patients find over-the-counter pain medication such as ibuprofen - contained in Advil, Motrin and other brands - helps relieve any soreness (just ensure you are not allergic to any medication you may take).
+It's normal to experience some soreness on your teeth or in your mouth after your braces are permanently removed.
+Some patients discover that over-the-counter painkillers like ibuprofen, which is found in brands like Advil, Motrin, and others, relieve any soreness (just ensure you are not allergic to any medication you may take).